Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 print(ycoords)
 ```

-It is possible to retrieve specific attributes such as `length` of the line and center of the line (`centroid`) straight from the `LineString` object itself:
+It is possible to retrieve specific attributes such as `length` of the line and the center of the line (`centroid`) straight from the `LineString` object itself:

 ```python jupyter={"outputs_hidden": false}
 length = line.length